aormsby/hugo-deploy-to-pages/README.md

 ### Variable Notes
 - **deploy_directory** -> Where you expect Hugo to output your build.
 Hugo builds default to 'public', but if you change that location you need to set it here.
 This input is also used to check if you are deploying your build to a submodule (no extra work needed).

 - **build_branch** -> The branch to build from in the main project.

 - **deploy_branch** -> The branch to deploy the build output to - only used if deploying to a specific branch on a submodule.

 - **fresh_build** -> Clears out the specified deploy directory before running the hugo build (ignores **do_not_delete_files**).

 - **do_not_delete_files** -> Treat this as a single string where each file or directory you wish to save is separated by a space.
 Include file extensions.
+These files are always ignored -- '. .. .git CNAME'

 - **hugo_build_options** -> behaves the same as normal [hugo build options](https://gohugo.io/commands/hugo/)

 - **commit_message** -> appends a custom commit message to the default - 'auto-build and deploy #??'

 ## Build and Deploy Process - Quick Overview